Holly-Horwood/keto_pantry/README.md

 **Home/Index**

 - Any errors found via validators were corrected.
-Several different searches were entered into the search area, when search was clicked the page redirected to the results page as expected and showed any recipes matching the search criteria selected.
-The image on the card for each recipe was clicked to ensure this redirected to the correct full recipe, all images behaved as expected.
-From the full recipe page the 'recipe' nav item was clicked and that returned the user to the idex.html page again.
-All recipes are showing the correct names and details as per the database.
-The 'full recipe' card button was also clicked on each recipe to ensure the user would be redirected to the correct page, this worked as expected.
-The login nav item was also clicked, this links to a non functioning login modal, this will be made functional in the future but for this project is not required to work, the modal behaves as intended at this stage.
+The user clicked on registration and filled out the registration form before logging out and back in again to test that login was also working.
+The user also clicked on all navbar tabs to ensure each page loaded as expected and clicked on the 'start shopping' button to check it redirected as intended.
 All colour and text is consistant, all all elements are aligned correctly.

-**Full Recipe**
+**Blog**

 - Any errors found via validators were corrected.
-Each recipe was checked to ensure the layout was as expected which it was.
-Clicking on the Keto Kitchen logo on the top left redirects to the home page.
-The 'edit' button redirects to the appropriate recipe ID in 'editrecipe.html' and the 'delete' button removes the recipe from the website and database respectively.
+All blogs display as expected and are responsive changing layout as the viewports size is changed.
+Posts are linking correctly with database and displaying the correct text, images and working links.
+Each link redirects to a seperate page using `target="_blank"` All colour and text is consistant, all elements are aligned correctly.

+**Shop**

+-  Any errors found via validators were corrected.
+Page was tested for responsiveness and behaved as expected.
+Database is connected and all products are displayed with the corrrect information.
+Adding a product updated the cart as intended.
 All colour and text is consistant, all all elements are aligned correctly.

-**Edit Recipe & Add Recipe**

--   Both pages are almost identical and any errors found via validators have been corrected.
-In both all fields are editable and once the update or add recipe button is clicked the page will save everything to the database and populate the website.
-There are some checks in place that ensure all fields are completed so if any are left blank the user is prompted to fill them out before continuing, all areas on this page are working as expected.
-The images also have Javascript to check for image sizes before they are uploaded, images will also be previewed so the user can ensure they have selected the correct image for their recipe.
-Clicking on the Keto Kitchen logo on the top left redirects to the home page.
+**Cart**

+- Any errors found via validators were corrected.
+Page was tested for responsiveness and behaved as expected.
+Cart displayed all products added during the shop process.
+Quantity amend was increased and decreased to check that each item updated correctly which they did.
+The Remove button was clicked to delete the line item, this was then checked against the database to ensure the line item was removed entirely which it was.
+'Proceed to checkout' was also checked to ensure it redirected correctly and behaved as expected.
 All colour and text is consistant, all all elements are aligned correctly.

-**Search Results**
+**Checkout**

 - Any errors found via validators were corrected.
-The page was tested by searching for several different recipes and ensuring the returned results matched the Mongo database.
-All search options appear to be working correctly and returning the expected results.
-The search area itself is populated with the original search criteria as expected so the user can see what they originally searched for.
-Clicking on the Keto Kitchen logo on the top left redirects to the home page.
+Page was tested for responsiveness and behaved as expected.
+The summary was viewed and showed the expected summary and breakdown of each line item and correct total.
+The form was filled out using a dummy credit card number to ensure the Stripe payment was processed.
+The database was then checked and all cart line items were deleted as expected and the stripe developers website showed that the payment had gone through successfully.
 All colour and text is consistant, all all elements are aligned correctly.

 #### **External Testing**